 Train them to know that very hyper behavior isn’t rewarded.

 If your Golden Doodle is super hyper and you laugh it off and pet them or give them treats, they learn this high-energy behavior gets them rewards.
 Making sure you don’t praise your Goldendoodle for their overly excited behavior will help them learn that they need to be calm to earn your affection.

 You could also bring them to a professional dog trainer.
 In a dog training class, they learn things like obedience which later will help them to listen to you when you tell them to stop or lie down when they’re being too hyperactive.

-Supply them with plenty of toys to play with.
+Supply them with plenty of toys and puzzles to play with.

 Giving your Goldendoodle toys can relieve both your and your puppy’s stress.
 Sometimes the reason your dog is zooming around everywhere is that they are feeling uneasy and need mental stimulation.
 A toy can really help them relax and, in turn, calm them down.

 Some ideas for toys to get you started when going to your local pet store include: